nilesim/LinkTransformer/LinkTransformer/README.md

         http://localhost:8080/actuator/httptrace/

-For project setup, use postgres initilize script provided.
+For project setup, postgresql initilize script is provided. docker-compose already initilize it.
+In case there is an error, db can be initilized as following:

 * cd \LinkTransformer\docker-entrypoint-initdb.d\
 * docker network create trendyol